YouTube Shorts Algorithm — What Actually Gets Views

 Watch-through rate and re-watches.
 Full stop.
 Everything else — hashtags, posting time, keyword optimization, even subscriber count — is secondary noise compared to these two numbers.

-Watch-through rate measures the percentage of viewers who watch your Short from the first frame to the last.
-YouTube’s internal documentation, referenced in a 2023 creator academy update, explicitly identifies this as the primary satisfaction signal for Shorts distribution.
+But what is watch-through rate?
+In essence, it’s the percentage of viewers who watch your Short from the first frame to the last.
+But it’s much more than that — it’s the primary satisfaction signal YouTube uses for Shorts distribution, referenced explicitly in a 2023 Creator Academy update.
 If 100 people start your video and 85 finish it, that’s an 85% watch-through rate.
-The algorithm uses this to decide whether to keep pushing your video into the Shorts feed of new viewers.
+The algorithm uses that number to decide whether to keep pushing your video into new viewers’ feeds.

 Most creators obsess over view count.
 View count is an output.
 Watch-through rate is an input.
-The algorithm doesn’t reward videos that get views — it rewards videos that earn them by keeping people watching.
+The algorithm doesn’t reward videos that get views — it rewards videos that earn them.

-Re-watches are the second signal, and this one is underappreciated.
-When a viewer watches your Short, it ends, and instead of swiping, they let it loop — that’s a re-watch event.
-YouTube’s feed operates on a loop-by-default mechanic, meaning the video replays automatically unless the user actively swipes away.
-Every completed loop after the first registers as a re-watch signal.
-According to data shared by YouTube’s Creator Liaison, Rene Ritchie, re-watch rate is treated as a strong positive engagement signal because it suggests the content was either entertaining enough to enjoy again or complex enough that the viewer wanted to catch something they missed.
+Re-watches are the second signal, and honestly, this one is criminally underappreciated.
+When your Short ends and a viewer just… lets it loop instead of swiping — that’s a re-watch event.
+YouTube’s feed replays videos automatically unless the user actively swipes away.
+Every completed loop after the first registers as a positive engagement signal.
+According to YouTube’s Creator Liaison Rene Ritchie, re-watch rate tells the algorithm the content was either entertaining enough to enjoy again or dense enough that the viewer wanted to catch something they missed.

-Here’s the practical math: a 20-second Short with a 90% watch-through rate and two re-watch loops per viewer sends three times the positive signal to the algorithm compared to a 60-second Short with a 50% watch-through rate and no re-watches, even if both videos generate the same number of total view seconds.
-Duration is not the variable YouTube optimizes.
+Here’s the practical math worth remembering: a 20-second Short with 90% watch-through and two re-watch loops per viewer sends three times the positive signal compared to a 60-second Short with 50% watch-through and no re-watches — even if both generate the same total view seconds.
+Duration isn’t the variable YouTube optimizes.
 Completion and repetition are.

-I learned this the hard way.
-I’d been making Shorts in the 55-to-60-second range because I’d read that longer videos perform better for ad revenue.
+Probably should have learned this earlier, honestly.
+I’d been making Shorts in the 55-to-60-second range because longer videos perform better for ad revenue.
 That’s true for long-form.
-For Shorts, those extra 35 seconds were killing my watch-through rate.
-When I cut down to 20-25 seconds, my completion rate jumped from around 52% to 84% within two weeks, measured in YouTube Studio’s Shorts analytics panel under the “Average percentage viewed” metric.
+For Shorts, those extra 35 seconds were quietly killing my watch-through rate.
+When I cut to 20–25 seconds, my completion rate jumped from around 52% to 84% within two weeks — measurable right in YouTube Studio’s Shorts analytics panel under “Average percentage viewed.”

 Hook Formulas That Force Watch-Through